“THE GO-ABROAD FAIR IS AHEAD OF THE PACK”

 • Study in Prague states that, in comparison to other recruitment fairs, that The Go-Abroad is digitally advanced;

 • EU Business School states that this is the biggest recruitment fair in the Netherlands, with the highest quality leads.
 Last year, EU Business School was able to enroll four students directly from The Go-Abroad Fair;

 • Lastly, all universities mentioned the good collaboration, service, and communication between them and the organization.

 Become part of The Go-Abroad Fair

-If you’ve come this far in reading the paper, you have probably become interested in becoming an exhibitor.
-If that is indeed the case, please don’t hesitate and request a brochure to get more info on how to become an exhibitor!
-In case you need more information, please contact our sales team.
+If you’ve come this far in reading the case, you have probably become interested in becoming an exhibitor.
+If so, please don’t hesitate and request a brochure to get more info on how to become an exhibitor!
+If you need more information, please contact our sales team.